 Much has been written about the fittingness, epistemic, and standing norms that govern blame.
 In this paper, we argue that there exists a norm of blame that has yet to receive adequate philosophical discussion and without which an account of the ethics of blame will be incomplete: a norm proscribing comparatively arbitrary blame.
 By reflecting on the objectionableness of comparatively arbitrary blame, we stand to elucidate a substantive, and thus far overlooked, norm governing our attributions of responsibility.
 Accordingly, our aim in this paper is to develop a comparative nonarbitrariness condition on blame that can enrich our understanding of the ethics of blame.

-Blackwell Companion to Free Will, forthcoming
+Blackwell Companion to Free Will, accepted 2017

 In this chapter, I will look at three recent attempts to draw lessons about free will from the causation literature: Oisín Deery and Eddy Nahmias’ (2017) account of interventionist causation and manipulation arguments, Carolina Sartorio’s (2016) actual causal sequence account of free will, and Sara Bernstein’s (forthcoming) analysis of the relationship between causal proportionality and moral responsibility.
 What follows is far from an exhaustive analysis of the current work on causation and free will and in focusing on these particular views I’ve ignored many others.
 What I find compelling about these particular views is that though they represent three very different ways of incorporating work on causation into discussions of free will, they all face real challenges about how best to conceive of the relationship between the metaphysical and ethical questions regarding the nature of free will.
 And by reflecting on the different ways those working on free will can utilize the research on causation, and on the questions about the interplay between metaphysics and ethics that these approaches raise, we can reveal new and interesting avenues for future research not only on the relationship between causation and free will but on the metaphysics of free will more generally.